 This is a separate letter, typically written by a single author: for example, a science faculty member or long-term employer.

 The Association of American Medical Colleges (AAMC) offers relevant information on how to write about yourself in your personal essay in a unique way.
-This is one of the many ways that the Feinberg School of Medicine determines whether you are a solid candidate for their next entering class.
+This is one of the many ways that Feinberg determines whether you are a solid candidate for their next entering class.

 This is a perfect opportunity to distinguish yourself amongst all your applying competitors, so ensure you take the time to really think about what you want to talk about before writing your first draft.
 Consider why you want to be in the medical field.

 Though these may seem like basic questions, they often aren’t acknowledged in a medical school application until the essay portion.
 The personal essay gives you the chance to showcase your personality and explain why you are passionate about medicine.

-After your AMCAS application has been successfully submitted, verified and and transmitted to the Feinberg School of Medicine’s Admissions Office, an invitation to submit a supplemental application will be sent to students via email.
+After your AMCAS application has been successfully submitted, verified and and transmitted to Feinberg's Admissions Office, an invitation to submit a supplemental application will be sent to students via email.
 This typically happens approximately four to six weeks after your primary application has been submitted.

-Tuition and respective fees at the Feinberg School of Medicine are charged twice a year: once in July, due at the start of August, and once in December, due at the start of January.
+Tuition and respective fees at Feinberg are charged twice a year: once in July, due at the start of August, and once in December, due at the start of January.
 Tuition totals to approximately $64K.
 Additional fees approximate to $1.5K.

 In terms of scholarships, all students in Feinberg’s MD program are eligible for merit scholarships without any application.
 Students may also be eligible for merit scholarships or need-based grant funding.
-Students admitted to the Feinberg School of Medicine can submit financial aid applications to be considered for need-based grants.
+Students admitted to Feinberg can submit financial aid applications to be considered for need-based grants.

 The Feinberg Committee on Admissions distributes interview invitations via email to selected applicants.
 These are sent out from mid-August through January.

 If you are selected for an interview, your interview will begin with an orientation session and a virtual campus tour with Feinberg medical students.
 You will then have three individual interviews.
 Two will be conducted by full-time faculty members, and the other will be conducted by a senior medical student.

-Patient-Centered Medical Care: proficiencies are demonstrated in the application of clinical skills and knowledge, with attention to patients’ comfort and needs
+Patient-Centered Medical Care: proficiencies are demonstrated in the application of clinical skills and knowledge, with attention to patients’ comfort and needs.

-Effective Communication and Interpersonal Skills: verbal and non-verbal communication skills are present to respectfully, compassionately and educationally converse and interact with patients, their families and medical care personnel
+Effective Communication and Interpersonal Skills: verbal and non-verbal communication skills are present to respectfully, compassionately, and educationally converse and interact with patients, their families and medical care personnel.

-Medical Knowledge and Scholarship: strong knowledge of the scientific basis of medicine and the ability to apply that knowledge is possessed
+Medical Knowledge and Scholarship: strong knowledge of the scientific basis of medicine and the ability to apply that knowledge is possessed.

-System Awareness and Team-Based Care: an acute awareness of the healthcare delivery system and the ability to work as an effective healthcare team member are possessed
+System Awareness and Team-Based Care: an acute awareness of the healthcare delivery system and the ability to work as an effective healthcare team member are possessed.

-Personal Awareness and Self-Care: the ability to self-reflect on personal acculturation to medicine and tend to physical and mental health
+Personal Awareness and Self-Care: the ability to self-reflect on personal acculturation to medicine and tend to physical and mental health.

-Community Engagement and Service: a strong knowledge of community factors and their impact on personal, community and public health
+Community Engagement and Service: a strong knowledge of community factors and their impact on personal, community and public health.

-Continuous Learning and Quality Improvement: a commitment to continually assess and improve performance in the classroom and clinic
+Continuous Learning and Quality Improvement: a commitment to continually assess and improve performance in the classroom and clinic.

-Professional Behavior and Moral Reasoning: professional responsibilities and behavior are treated as priority, as well as the reflection, understanding and integration of ethical and moral obligations into healthcare
+Professional Behavior and Moral Reasoning: professional responsibilities and behavior are treated as priority, as well as the reflection, understanding and integration of ethical and moral obligations into healthcare.

-When it comes down to decision factors, the Feinberg School of Medicine wants candidates that are dedicated, passionate and ready to grow and learn in a rigorous environment.
+When it comes down to decision factors, Feinberg wants candidates that are dedicated, passionate and ready to grow and learn in a rigorous environment.
 They want to produce the best physicians and scientists possible.